ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ### Creating a network
 {: #shared_vcd-ops-guide-create-network}

-Create a sample network topology that includes: configuring DHCP services, defining Source NAT (SNAT) and Destination NAT (DNAT) rules, and creating firewall rules on the edge gateway to allow access to the internet.
+From the tenant portal, use the following procedures to create a sample network topology that includes: configuring DHCP services, defining Source NAT (SNAT) and Destination NAT (DNAT) rules, and creating firewall rules on the edge gateway to allow access to the internet.
+Complete these procedures from the tenant portal **Data Centers** tab.

 ![{{site.data.keyword.vmwaresolutions_short}} Network topology](../images/vcd-sample-topology.svg "{{site.data.keyword.vmwaresolutions_short}} Network topology"){: caption="Figure 1. {{site.data.keyword.vmwaresolutions_short}} Network topology" caption-side="bottom"}

 #### Creating a routed organization virtual data center network
 {: #shared_vcd-ops-guide-routed-organization}

-1. From the tenant portal, and click **Data Centers**.
-2. On the main page, under **Virtual Data Center**, click the virtual data center where the network is created.
-3. Under the **Networking** section in the left pane, click **Networks**.
-4. Click **NEW** in the main pane.
-5. Select **Routed** and click **Next**.
-6. Provide details for **Name** and **Gateway CIDR**.
-For example, Name:``Web`` Gateway CIDR:``192.168.100.1/24``
-7. (Optional) Enter a description of the organization virtual data center network.
+For more information about how to create a routed organization, see [Add a Routed Organization Virtual Data Center Network](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-74C4D27F-9E2A-4EB2-BBE1-CDD45C80E270.html){:external}.

+**Notes**:
-8. (Optional) To make the organization virtual data center network available to other organization virtual data centers within the same organization, set the Shared option.
-One use case is when an application within an Organization virtual data center has a reservation or allocation pool set as the allocation model.
+* Virtual data center instances can only share networks if they are in the same region.
+You may choose to set the **Shared** option when an application within an Organization virtual data center has a reservation or allocation pool set as the allocation model.
 In this case, it might not have enough room to run more VMs.
 As a solution, you can create a secondary Organization virtual data center with On-demand and run more VMs on that network on a temporary basis.
-Then, click **Next**.
-  **Note**: Virtual data center instances can only share networks if they are in the same region.
-9. Select the edge.
-This is the edge that was created when the virtual data center was created.
+* From the **Edge Connection** page, select the edge that was created when the virtual data center was created.
-10. From the **Interface Type** list, select **Distributed** and click **Next**.
-11. (Optional) Enter a static IP range and click **ADD**.
-If static IP addresses are required for the defined subnet, enter the range of addresses.
-The IP addresses should be from the same subnet as the Gateway CIDR.
-Click **Next**.
-12. (Optional) If known, provide DNS details.
-Otherwise, click **Next**.
-13. Review the **Ready to Complete** page and click **Finish**.
+* Select **Distributed** for the **Interface Type**.
-14. (Optional) To create another Organization virtual data center network, repeat the previous process.
+* Repeat the procedure to create another Organization virtual data center network.
 Give the network a different **Name**: ``App`` and a different **Gateway CIDR**: ``192.168.101.1/24``.

-#### Validate that the network is connected to the Edge
+#### Validating that the network is connected to the edge
 {: #shared_vcd-ops-guide-validate-network}

-1. From the tenant portal, and select **Data Centers**.
-2. Under **Virtual Data Center**, click the virtual data center for that edge gateway.
-3. In the left pane under **Networking**, click **Edges**.
-4. In the right pane, click the edge then click **SERVICES**.
-5. Click the **Routing** tab, then click **Static Routes**.
-6. Validate the Organization virtual data center networks that are defined earlier are listed.
-The Next Hop shows `52.117.132.2`, which is the internal interface of the edge gateway.
+Use the steps to add a static route to validate that the Organization virtual data center networks that you defined earlier are listed as static routes.
+When you click **Create (+)**, locate the **Next Hop** field and confirm that `52.117.132.2` displays.
+This is the internal interface of the edge gateway.

+ For more information, see [Add a Static Route](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-1C8D8FF7-7C24-4A44-875B-04DB961FB780.html){:external}.

-#### Edge DHCP configuration
+#### Configuring DHCP on the edge gateway
 {: #shared_vcd-ops-guide-configure-dhcp}

 Optionally, you can configure DHCP on the edge gateway to automatically assign IP addresses to the VMs connected to the Organization virtual data center networks.
 This is not necessary if using static IP addresses.

-1. From the tenant portal, and select **Data Centers**.
-2. Click the virtual data center for that edge gateway.
-3. In the left pane under **Networking** click **Edges**, then **SERVICES**.
-4. Click the **DHCP** tab.
-5. Under **DHCP Pools** click **+** to add a pool.
+From the virtual data center for that edge gateway, configure the DHCP.
+Repeat the procedure for additional Organization virtual data center networks that are attached to the edge that requires DHCP services.
+For more information, see [Add a DHCP IP Pool](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-EF0B4C79-F6F7-4C75-825C-0B76B888856D.html){:external}.

+**Notes**:
-6. Define the IP Range, which is a range from the Organization virtual data center network that is attached to the edge.
+* The **IP Range** is a range from the Organization virtual data center network that is attached to the edge.
-7. Define the primary and secondary name servers, if available.
-These names can be defined or changed later.
+* You can define the names for the **Primary Name Server** and the **Secondary Name Server** now or update the names later.
-8. Define the default gateway, which is the gateway CIDR or the Organization virtual data center network that is attached to the edge.
+* The **Default Gateway** is the gateway CIDR or the Organization virtual data center network that is attached to the edge.
-9. Define the subnet mask and set the lease time.
-Click **KEEP**.
-10. Repeat the process for additional Organization virtual data center networks that are attached to the edge that requires DHCP services.
-11. Set the DHCP service status to enabled.
+* Ensure to set the DHCP service status to enabled.
-12. Click **Save changes**.

 #### Connect the VMs to the network
 {: #shared_vcd-ops-guide-connect-vm}

 Stand-alone VMs, or VMs in a vApp, can connect to an Organization virtual data center network.

-1. From the tenant portal, click **Data Centers**.
-2. Under **Virtual Data Center**, click the virtual data center where the VMs are located.
-3. Under **Compute** on the left pane, click **Virtual Machines**.
-4. Click **Details** for the VM you want to connect the network to.
-5. Scroll down and expand the **Hardware** section.
-6. Scroll down to **NICs** and click **Add** to add a new network interface.
-7. Select the new network interface.
-8. Expand **Network** and select one of the available networks.
-9. Check the connect box and select the method that you want to use to assign IP addresses under **IP mode**.
-Click **Save**.
-10. Repeat this process for any other VMs.
-Click **Save**.
+From the tenant portal, access the hardware properties of the VMs and add the new network interface to the **NICs** field.
+Repeat the procedure for additional VMs.
+For more information, see [Change the Hardware Properties of a Virtual Machine](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BB95EAB5-13D7-4C4A-BDA3-AA1338BC01CA.html?hWord=N4IghgNiBcIHIEkDCBnEBfIA){:external}.

 After the VMs are connected to the Organization virtual data center network, they are able to communicate with each other.
 You can ping from one of the VMs to another to test.
 If there’s no response from the ping command, check the OS firewalls to see whether ICMP is allowed.